mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## How do we compile?

-Normally, another computer program helps us.
+Another computer program helps us.
 We just press a button - labelled go or run - and the Java file is compiled and run for us.

 ## Basic form